Ryan McNeil (American football): Professional career

-The Detroit Lions traded up to select McNeil in the second round (33rd overall) of the 1993 NFL Draft.
+The Detroit Lions selected McNeil in the second round (33rd overall) of the 1993 NFL draft.
+The New York Jets originally held the second round pick, but agreed to trade it to the Detroit Lions in return for their second (36th overall) and fifth round (120th overall) picks in the 1993 NFL Draft.

 He became the starter at left cornerback in his second season.
 In 1995, he recorded 86 tackles and 2 interceptions.
 The next year, he had 5 interceptions.

 In 1997, he was declared a free agent and chose to sign the St. Louis Rams, after an offer from the Lions was pulled after the firing of head coach Wayne Fontes.
 At the end of the year, he led the NFL in interceptions with nine and also had 71 tackles.
 The next year his statistics dropped to one interception and 54 tackles.

 With the Cleveland Browns in 1999, he registered 81 tackles and recovered four fumbles.

 On March 2, 2000, he signed as a free agent with the Dallas Cowboys reuniting with his former University of Miami secondary coach Dave Campo.
 He replaced Deion Sanders at right cornerback, who was waived in a salary cap move.
 Although the team wanted to keep him, the salary cap situation forced them to waive McNeil on February 28, 2001.

 On March 3, 2001, he was signed by the San Diego Chargers.
 In September, he was named the AFC Defensive Player of the Month.
 At the end of the season, he finished with 8 interceptions and was named to the Pro Bowl to replace an injured Sam Madison.
 In 2003, he was moved to free safety during training camp and was eventually released on August 12.

 On November 11, 2003, he signed with the Denver Broncos to play as a nickel corner, but injuries limited him to 4 games.